hubchev/make_a_pull_request/README.md

 </details>

-# 11. Submit your changes for review on GitHub
+# 11. Submit your changes for review on GitHub.

 If you go to your repository on GitHub, you'll see a `Compare & pull request` button.
 Click on that button.